Mayuko Wakuda

-Mayuko Wakuda (和久田 麻由子, Wakuda Mayuko) is a Japanese female announcer and news anchor for NHK.
+Mayuko Wakuda (和久田 麻由子, Wakuda Mayuko) is a Japanese announcer and news anchor for NHK.
 Wakuda previously is one of the anchors hosting NHK General TV's primetime news program News Watch 9.

 Early years

 Wakuda was born in Kanagawa Prefecture, Japan.
 At age two, she moved with her family to Houston, Texas.
 She returned to Japan when she was five years old, and was raised in Kawasaki and Yokohama.
 Wakuda attended Joshigakuin Junior & Senior High School in Tokyo, graduating in 2007, where she belonged to a performing arts club and played straight plays and musicals in English language.
 She then went to University of Tokyo, one of Japan's most prestigious universities, from which she received the BEc degree in March 2011.
 As an undergraduate, she was a manager and trainer of the university's men's lacrosse club.